 Additionally, interns are involved in community outreach and education programming, burn survivor field trips, support groups, and providing support and education to the young family members of our pediatric and adult patients.
 Interns are also required to complete assignments such as a weekly journal, case study and final project as assigned.

-UC San Diego Health only accepts graduate-level internship candidates from affiliated universities.
+UC San Diego Health accepts graduate-level internship candidates from affiliated universities.
+At this time, our affiliated schools are Loma Linda University and Azusa Pacific University.

 Our program follows all of the recommended application deadlines set by the